aws/amazon-chime-sdk-js/guides/09_Amazon_Voice_Focus.md

 transformer = await VoiceFocusDeviceTransformer(spec, options);
 ```

-Check for both of these kinds of support prior to offering noise suppression to users.
+Check for both of these kinds of support prior to offering noise suppression and echo reduction to users.
 The ideal time to do so is during pre-meeting setup.

-Your device controller must support Web Audio to use Amazon Voice Focus.
+Your device controller must support Web Audio to use Amazon Voice Focus and Echo Reduction.
 If you do not wish to enable Web Audio universally, you can use your support check as a condition:

 ```typescript
 this.deviceController = new DefaultDeviceController({